jfitisoff/insite/README.md

 By design, this model for test automation breaks a web application down into a loose set of individual pages.
 You work with the website one page object at a time and your page objects often have little or no awareness of the other pages that comprise the web app that you're working with.
 There's nothing wrong with this: It's a great way to organize code.

 But when we work with a web application the pages fade into the background.
-We're generally trying to accomplish some specific task or tasks and the pages are just stepping stones to get there.
-When there's a problem submitting the form, users generally don't think about the page being broken, they're thinking about the *application* being broken.
+We're generally trying to accomplish some specific task (or set of tasks) and the pages are just stepping stones to get to our destination.
+When there's a problem submitting a form on a specific page, users generally think of that as a problem with the *application*.
 Pages are involved, but they're just cogs in the machine.
-It's more natural to think of a web application as one big thing.

 What if you took the same sort of approach with test automation?
 Maybe by creating some additional level of organization *above* your page objects, some wrapper class that ties all of the pages together and is intended to represent the site itself?